top of page

 The woman shared that although it was challenging to write about negative experiences, it helped to alleviate the burden that everyone was carrying.
 After reading their poems aloud and discovering that they resonated with others, everyone felt a sense of solidarity and resilience as they left the event.

 We rely on donations and grant funding to dismantle the health and wellbeing inequalities the people we support face.
 If you can donate you'll be helping us to create an equal society.
-Make a donation here today.
+Donate here today.

 bottom of page